Shakthivelms8/dp-420-cosmos-db-dev/instructions/24-query-optimization.md

 1. Observe the results and stats of the query.
 The request unit charge has increased due to the **ORDER BY** clause.

-## Create a composite index in the indexing policy
+### Task 4: Create a composite index in the indexing policy

 Now, you will need to create a composite index if you sort your items using multiple properties.
 In this task, you will create a composite index to sort items by their categoryName, and then their actual name.